webvnc

 The lease is reachable over SSH, but the desktop service is not ready or was not provisioned.
 Create the lease with --desktop, or wait for bootstrap to finish and retry.

-The browser can reach the coordinator, but no local bridge is currently paired with that lease.
-Start or restart crabbox webvnc --id <lease> locally and keep the process running.
-If the command is still running, wait for the portal retry or reload the browser tab.
+The browser can reach the coordinator, but no local bridge is currently paired with the lease.
+Start or restart crabbox webvnc daemon start --id <lease> --open, or run crabbox webvnc reset --id <lease> --open when stale tabs or session state are likely.
+If the command is already running, wait for the portal retry or reload the browser tab.

 VNC authentication fails